sunilp/webscrapper-indeed-r/README.md

     ## [1] "total job are is 387"

-As the job portal is paginated, we need to navigate to each pages, 1 by 1 ,to get all the relevent jobs for data scientist. *pages* , *companies* and *summaries* being extracted by navigating job portals paginated set.
+As the job portal is paginated, we will need to navigate to each page to get all the relevant jobs for data scientist. *pages* , *companies* and *summaries* being extracted by navigating job portal's paginated set.

     rev_concat <- function(x,y){
       return(paste(y,x,sep = ""))